 Iyengar yoga is widely practiced in the whole world.
 It is slower, more precise, and it has a significant impact on one's bodily alignment and posture.
 This is especially beneficial for people who suffer from back pain or other severe or chronic pain.
 This style of yoga is also ideal for seniors, as they can use a variety of props to help them progress in their posture.

 Remember, as with any new workout routine, you should always be aware of your own body's limitations.
 This will help you in selecting the best type of yoga class for you.
 There is no correct or incorrect answer; simply knowing what you can and cannot do is essential.
-Regardless of the class, you should prepare once you've decided on the best type of yoga for you.
+Regardless of the class, you should prepare once you have decided on the best type of yoga for you.
 Your instructor will be able to provide you with a list of items you will require, such as yoga mats, blocks, blankets, and any other props.
-It's always a good idea to come prepared!
+It is always a good idea to come prepared!

 Hatha yoga, Power yoga, and Bikram yoga are three popular types of yoga that you may have heard of.
 Hatha yoga is the most popular type of yoga at the present time.
 It is what comes to mind when you think of yoga in general.
 Power yoga is a more aerobic style of yoga that focuses on cardio.
 Bikram yoga is a type of yoga that is done in a heated room to help with detoxification.